 Go check them out and see which one fits your needs and budget the best.

-But… before you get all excited, there are drawbacks with using AMP on a website.
+But… before you get all excited, there are drawbacks to using AMP on a website.

 That’s why some people are against it.